 06apr7:30 pm8:45 pmJake McCandless '51 PVC Speaker Series: Jeff Ingold '90 & Ted Price '90Open to the entire Princeton community

-The conversation will be moderated by Ford Family Director of Athletics, John Mack ’00.
-The speaker series event is free and open to the general public (no advanced registration required).
 The Jake McCandless ’51 PVC Speaker Series was endowed in the name of J.L.
 “Jake” McCandless ’51, who coached Princeton to the 1969 Ivy League football championship during the Tigers’ centennial year of football.
-Click here to learn more about the series and past featured speakers.
+Click here for a list of past featured speakers.

 LEARN MORE ABOUT OUR FEATURED SPEAKERS

 Jeff Ingold ’90, is the President of Bill Lawrence’s Doozer Productions at Warner Bros.
 Television.
 He just wrapped production on the third season of the two-time Emmy award winning series Ted Lasso, as well as Shrinking (starring Jason Segel and Harrison Ford) and Bad Monkey (starring Vince Vaughn), both for Apple TV+.